 - zoophobia, fear of animals

-The thing about specific phobias is that they tend to be incredibly specific.
+Specific phobias tend to be incredibly specific.
 Some so much so that they may only affect a handful of people at a time.

 These are difficult to identify because most people don’t report unusual fears to their doctors.

 Examples of some of the more unusual phobias include:

 |Achluophobia||Fear of darkness|

 |Aerophobia||Fear of flying|